 Automated coding, development and personalized developer assistance.
 The pursuit of automation in coding encompasses the auto-generation of code snippets, bug fixes, system optimization, and the creation of intelligent, personalized assistance for developers that is context-aware and adaptable to individual needs.
 LLM's generative capabilities can be leveraged to help developers better understand requirements and generate syntactically and semantically correct code, thereby accelerating development cycles and improving software quality.
 Leveraging LLM's natural language processing to develop context-aware tools allows for interaction with developers in a more intuitive and responsive manner.
 Additionally, fine-tuning LLMs for specific coding tasks and developer assistance can further enhance their accuracy and efficiency, customizing the automation process to suit the unique demands of different projects and individuals.
+Still, important concerns of trust (how developers can put trust in LLM-powered agents) and synergy (how developers can work well hand-in-hand with LLM-powered agents) need to be addressed for such assistance to be widely adopted [268].

 Advancing testing and analysis.
 The inclusion of LLMs in software testing methods opens up avenues for enhanced test case generation, bug classification, and defect prediction, thereby improving the precision and efficiency of the software testing process.
 For instance, LLMs show potential to be fine-tuned to a project's specific requirements to generate customized test cases, which elevates the likelihood of early detection of subtle bugs or security vulnerabilities.
-Furthermore, the integration of LLMs with traditional SE techniques, including both static and dynamic program analysis presents a compelling direction for more rigorous code analysis.
+Furthermore, the integration of LLMs with traditional SE techniques, including both static and dynamic program analysis presents a compelling direction for more rigorous code analysis [50].
 The potential for utilizing LLMs in formal analysis methodologies, including formal verification, is another area that merits investigation [37].
 These advancements not only facilitate the early discovery of complex errors but also lead to reduced development costs and quicker time-to-market, ultimately contributing to the robustness and reliability of the software products.

 Integrating programming knowledge into LLMs.
-One critical future direction lies in the integration of specialized code representation methods and programming domain knowledge into LLM4SE [276, 442].
+One critical future direction lies in the integration of specialized code representation methods and programming domain knowledge into LLM4SE [278, 444].
 This integration aims to enhance the capability of LLMs to generate code that is not only functionally accurate but also secure and compliant with programming standards.
 Leveraging advanced techniques in code embedding, syntax tree parsing, and semantic analysis could significantly refine the generation capabilities of LLMs.
 Moreover, embedding domain-specific rules and best practices into these models would enable them to auto-generate code that adheres to industry or language-specific guidelines for security and style.